radekstepan/ukraine/README.rst

     New method for posting env vars has been added.

+    Token authentication has been added too.

 chernobyl
     #. checks that your app's `package.json` file is in order
     #. checks that ``ukraine`` instance is up
+    #. check if we need to auth to deploy an app
     #. checks and stops an existing app if need be
     #. packs the new app and sends it to the cloud to deploy